lll22784lll/CICD_Project/README.md

     7. Run the Jenkins pipeline:
        7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
-       7.2 Monitor the pipeline stages and fix any issues that arise.
+       7.2 Monitor the pipeline stages and fix any issues that arise..